Intro-CS-App-Dev-and-Deploy/Rect-Application-Start-Quit-Button/README.md

 - Create User Level Splash Screen (SPACE Bar to begin program)
 - Create Mouse-based Quit Button & associated Key Board Short Cuts (also to prototype features)

+Note: creating START, QUIT, and Key-Board Shortcut subprograms can become a code library.
+- illustrates Modular Programming

 **CAUTION**: High School will probably be the last place you work on code you have started from a blank program

 ## Introductory Visuals
 Again, use your mouse and hover over various button in Chrome, then click them
 - Notice the hover over works but the click will work when the hover over doesn't
-- This is called button code using inequalities (previously seen in Measles with random in the first rectangle)
+- This is called button code using inequalities
+- Notice the space of the button (mouse click) is only active during hover over

 ## Questions
 - How do you prototype behaviours and responses of programs as they interact with a human user?